Manto/llm-if-wrapper/README.md

 ## Other Ideas

-- Instead of string match to detect parser error, fine-tune an LLM for this.
 - Could fork [Parchment](https://github.com/curiousdannii/parchment) for a fully browser based experience, skipping the need for a backend.
 - Generate images via Stable Diffusion along with room descriptions.